MLM Software Compression: What network marketing professionals need to know

 Real-Time Micro Compression

 Rather than going through every event (such as KYC clears, returns, and total PV calculation) at the end of the payout cycle, update the eligibility as and when the event occurs.
 This keeps the record clean and avoids duplicate event entries.
-Besides that, the MLM compression is calculated right away after the event, ensuring that nothing gets missed out in the end that could change the eligibility status.
+Besides that, the MLM compression is calculated right away after the event, ensuring that nothing gets missed out on in the end that could change the eligibility status.

 Policy As Code